Laxmiharika522/SpaceNews-NLP-Analysis/README.md

 # 🚀 Space News NLP Analysis

-A comprehensive Natural Language Processing (NLP) project that analyzes thousands of space news articles spanning **2010–2024** to uncover sentiment patterns, key topics, trending keywords, and agency-level insights using classical ML and NLP techniques.
+A comprehensive **Natural Language Processing** project that analyzes space news articles from **2010 to 2024**, applying a full NLP pipeline — from text preprocessing to topic modeling, sentiment analysis, named entity recognition, and machine learning classification — to extract meaningful insights from real-world media data.

 ---